 Blood cancer and COVID-19: FAQs

-COVID-19 is a respiratory illness caused by a new virus.
+COVID-19 is an infectious disease caused by a virus.
 Symptoms include:

 - sore throat